 - Black beans are loaded with fibre and protein.

 - They are super versatile!
 They can be used for burgers (like this vegan black bean burger recipe), black bean sweet potato soup, black bean dip, and lettuce wraps.

 - Like most beans, they are pretty inexpensive (woot woot).

 How to Make Them

 - To food processor, add well-drained black beans (reserve some for later), lime juice, smoked paprika, garlic powder, cumin, cayenne, oregano, salt and pepper.

-- Remove mixture from processor and add to bowl along with reserved beans, green onion, oats and bell pepper.
+- Remove the mixture from the processor and add to a bowl along with reserved beans, green onion, oats and bell pepper.
 Stir to combine.

 - Form into patties (use an ice cream scoop or grab some and form with your hands).